The American Gut data provided by the SpiecEasi

 package are used for almost all NetCoMi tutorials.

-We begin by constructing a single network, which we analyze using quantitative and graphical methods.
+We begin by constructing a single network on genus level, which we analyze using quantitative and graphical methods.
 Later, we will compare the networks of two groups: Individuals with and without seasonal allergies.

 NetCoMi’s main functions are netConstruct()